karlfindhansen/MLOps_Jan2025/reports/README.md

 >
 > Answer:

-We used the third-party framework `timm` in our project.
-The `create_model` function from this package allowed us to load a pretrained ResNet50 backbone, which we fine-tuned on our dataset for bird classification.
+We have used the third-party framework `timm` in our project.
+The `create_model` function from this package allowed us to load a pretrained ResNet50 backbone model.
+We have fine-tuned the model on our dataset for bird classification.
 Using a pretrained model helped us save time while improving performance, as the model had already learned features from a large dataset, providing a stronger starting point than training from scratch.
 This popular framework made it easy to work with state-of-the-art models like the one we chose and adapt it to our specific needs, greatly simplifying the process of setting up the model architecture.

 ## Coding environment